 I like to set SMART goals but to outline all my goals for 2020 in detail is probably a whole other blog post.
 However, if you're a newsletter subscriber and would like some help to set your own SMART goals you can download a worksheet on this and another one to help you reflect on 2019.

 Do you set a word of the year?
 This year is the first year I'm setting one, first I thought my word would be Kindness but lately, one word, in particular, has appeared in my mind, sometimes without me thinking of anything in particular.

 My word for 2020 is IMPACTFUL.

 I want to get better at making impactful decisions for my business and stop procrastinating and doing the easy tasks.

 I want to help my clients make impactful decisions in their businesses, things that will actually help grow their business, and make their life easier and more enjoyable.

 And I want to make a positive impact on the people around me.
 Perhaps collaborate even more with other small business owners, get to know and connect with new people and make an impact in their lives somehow.

 I want to take this moment to say a big thank you for reading this far, for being a part of the community, and for making my first year in business so special.

 I would love to hear about your plans for 2020 and if wholesale is a part of that journey I would love to be a part of it in some way.
-My DM's and email is always open and I am now booking discovery calls to work with me in 2020.
+Find out how you can work with me here.